techCarpenter/garage-wiki/ebooks/wishcraft.md

 ### 2. Your original self

-1. What especially attracted and fascinated you when you were a child?
+What especially attracted and fascinated you when you were a child?
 What did you love to do?

+- sling shot
+- bb gun
+- rope/knots
+- knives
+- whistling
+- explore the farm
+- make designs
+- building/making
+- make reivers with hose water
+- befriend cats, try to pet cows
+- sports
+- catch frogs
+- climb tree
+- collect things
+- **understand how things work**
+- observe/study things around me

 ### 3. In your family, when you were growing up: